 Indiana’s beautiful fall weather sets the perfect backdrop for the Indianapolis Zoo’s annual Halloween ZooBoo.
 Animals even get in the holiday spirit with Halloween-themed Dolphin Adventure Shows and the Elephant Pumpkin Smash.
 The Zoo will be decked out in its Halloween best, providing plenty of photo opportunities for families.
 Children are encouraged to wear costumes and bring a reusable bag to collect some Halloween goodies.

 Indy’s interactive history park welcomes you to “Conner Scairie” for their Halloween festivities.
 Conner Prairie was taken over by friendly ghosts and ghouls - as well as the newly elected mayor, the Headless Horseman.
 Families can take part in a haunted hayride, costume contest, and Scary-o-ke, where they can put their vocal cords to the test.
 Magic shows and the returning-favorite marionette show, Legend of Sleepy Hollow, round out this frighteningly fun family event!

-Ring the front desk bell and check into the spooky Hotel of Spells, this year's Halloween attraction at the oldest continually-operated haunted house in the nation.
+Ring the front desk bell and check into the Frightful Frontier, this year's Halloween attraction at the oldest continually operating haunted house in the nation.
 Lights-on hours are available for those who scare easily.

 There are two mazes inside this experience – a short maze designed to take about 30 minutes to navigate and a longer one that will take an hour or more for explorers to get through.
 The short maze is recommended for younger children.

 One of Indy's longest-running haunted houses, Nightmare is often rated the most intense in the city.
 Be ready to face creepy clowns, an abandoned (or is it?) hospital, a terrifying condemned house, an escape room, and more.
 Are you brave enough?